-DeKalb County is moving forward on plan to replace an aging recreational center in Scottdale and construct a brand one in Stone Mountain using U.S. Department of Housing and Urban Development funds.
+DeKalb County is moving forward on plan to replace an aging recreational center in Scottdale and construct a brand new one in Stone Mountain using U.S. Department of Housing and Urban Development funds.

 The first project, a new senior center at 4875 Elam Road in Stone Mountain, takes advantage of a $7.4 million HUD loan.
 The 21,000 square-foot facility will also have a swimming pool.